IvanDirigible/python-challenge/README.md

 ### PyBank
 The banking script should determine the duration (in months) of the dataset, the net total of Profits/Losses, the average change in Profits/Losses between months, the period of greatest increase in profits, and the period of greatest decrease in profits.
 This analysis should then be exported to a text file.
 ### PyPoll
 The election script should count the total number of votes, list the candidates and the total votes they received.
-Then, the script should calculate the percentage of total votes each candidate received, and determine the winner.
+Then, the script should calculate the percentage of total votes each candidate received and determine the winner.
 This analysis should then be exported to a separate text file.

 ## User Story
 ```md